eXist-db/documentation/README.md

 -   to run the javascript or XQSuite unit tests run: `mvn test`.
 We do **not** support testing via node alone, aka `npm test`, use the maven command instead.
 -   To run the Integrations tests, however, use `npm run cypress`.

 Both unit and integration tests, expect a running instance of exist with a copy of the documentation app installed reachable at `localhost:8080` and an empty admin password.
-It might be necessary to skip test execution during building from time to time, use: `mvn clean package -DskipTests`.
+To simply build a new package, without a running instance, use the command provided in the [Build section](#Building-from-source).
+Omitting `-DskipTests` will run validation and unit tests as part of the build.

 You can view recordings of the previous integration test runs on our [Cypress Dashboard](https://dashboard.cypress.io/#/projects/h8zx19/runs)